 Big Data helps in profiling customers for the Banking institutions which enables them to cater to individual customers based on their banking history and transactional patterns over the time they have been with the bank.
 This enables them to make customised plans and solutions for their customers.
 This gives great impetus to customer experience and helps banks distinguish themselves and retain their customers.
 Banks can also push different products to different customers based on their profiles.

 2. Fraud Detection

 By analysing data and with the help of Statistical computing banks can detect Fraud even before it occurs.
 With unique fraud detection Algorithms to track and compute spending and other behavioural patterns, one can identify and gauge if a person is on the brink of financial ruin and can be enticed to defraud banking institutions.
-Various Banking Institutions like Retail Banks, Investment Banks, NBFCs, Private Equity’s and others have a dedicated Risk Management department which heavily relies on Big data and Business Intelligence tools.
+Various Banking Institutions like Retail Banks, Investment Banks, NBFCs, Private Equity’s and others have a dedicated Risk Management department that heavily relies on Big data and Business Intelligence tools.